The East Is Red (1965 film): Act I: Dawn of the East

+Act II: A Spark Ignites a Prairie Fire

-The second stage, "A Spark Ignites a Prairie Fire", has four parts.
-The first part is the performance of "The Righteous Song (就义歌).
-"Autumn Harvest Uprising" is the main part of the show.
-"Meeting at Mount Jinggang" is a performance composed of three songs, in which the duet of female voices, "Pairs of Straw Sandals for the Red Army (双双草鞋送红军)", uses double voice polyphony to give the front section the characteristics of Jiangxi folk songs.
-It features the songs "Three Rules of Discipline and Eight Points for Attention (三大纪律八项注意)" and "Fighting Against the Local Tyrants and Dividing the Land", which describes the people's complaints against their enemies.
+Act II, A Spark Ignites a Prairie Fire, consists of four parts.
+After the Northern Expedition, the Kuomintang turns against the Communists.
+The first part is the performance of The Righteous Song (就义歌).
+Autumn Harvest Uprising is the main part of the show.
+Meeting at Mount Jinggang is a performance composed of three songs, in which the duet of female voices, Straw Sandals for the Red Army (双双草鞋送红军), uses double voice polyphony to give the front section the characteristics of Jiangxi folk songs.
+It features the songs Three Rules of Discipline and Eight Points for Attention (三大纪律八项注意) and Fighting Against the Local Tyrants and Dividing the Land, which describes the people's complaints against their enemies.

+Act III: Overcoming a Thousand Rivers and Mountains

-The third stage, the song "Ten Thousand Crags and Torrents" highlights the Chinese Red Army of workers and peasants as they pass the time while trekking the difficult journey of the 9,000 km Long March through singing and dancing.
-The songs used in the program include "Long March" and "Over Snow Mountain and Grass (过雪山草地)".
+In Act III, the song Overcoming a Thousand Rivers and Mountains highlights the Chinese Red Army of workers and peasants as they pass the time while trekking the difficult journey of the 9,000 km Long March through singing and dancing.
+The songs used in the program include Long March and Over Snowy Mountains and Grass (过雪山草地).

+Act IV: The Flames of Anti-Japanese Resistance

-The fourth stage, "Beacon of Anti-Japanese Resistance", shows the plight of the Chinese people in the Second Sino-Japanese War since the Mukden incident, which consists of five parts.
-"Along the Songhua River (松花江上)" sets up the stage as it represents the fall of the northeast.
-This also indicates the opening of the Anti-Japanese War with a guerrilla song that uses rhythmic drums.
-The performance, "Mass Production", uses songs "Nanniwan (南泥湾)", "Coming in February" and "Ten Songs in the Border Area" from the Yan'an mass production movement.
+Act IV, The Flames of Anti-Japanese Resistance, shows the plight of the Chinese people in the Second Sino-Japanese War since the Mukden incident, which consists of five parts.
+Along the Songhua River (松花江上) sets up the stage as it represents the fall of the northeast.
+The Kuomintang and the Communists are forced into an unstable alliance.
+This also presents the opening of the Anti-Japanese War with a guerrilla song that uses rhythmic drums.
+The performance, Mass Production, uses songs Nanniwan (南泥湾), Coming in February and Ten Songs in the Border Area from the Yan'an mass production movement.

+Act V: Burying the Chiang Dynasty

-The fifth stage, "Bury the Chiang Family Dynasty", has four sections.
-Following the victory of the Second Sino-Japanese War, Chiang Kai Shek launched a civil war with the support of American imperialism against the Communists.
-Among them, the songs "Unity is Power (团结就是力量)" and "Not Afraid to Go to Jail (坐牢算什么)" show that the Communist Party has vowed to come together and defend the oppressed people of China.
-"March Dance" and "A Million Heroes Crossing the River" express the party's quick victory over the Kuomintang through dance.
-The song "The Sky Above the Liberated Zone (解放区的天)" celebrates the victory of the Communist army and represents the long-awaited liberation of the people of China.
-"The Occupation of Nanjing by the Chinese People's Liberation Army (人民解放军占领南京)" is the end.
+Act V, Burying the Chiang Dynasty, has four sections.
+Following the victory over the Japanese in the Second Sino-Japanese War, Chiang Kai-shek launched a final gambit with the support of the American imperialists to destroy the Communists.
+Among them, the songs Unity is Strength (团结就是力量) and Not Afraid to Go to Jail (坐牢算什么) show that the CCP has vowed to come together and defend the oppressed people of China.
+March Dance and A Million Heroes Crossing the River express the party's victory over the Kuomintang through dance.
+The song The Sky Above the Liberated Zone (解放区的天) celebrates the victory of the PLA and represents the long-awaited liberation of the people of China.
+The People's Liberation Army Occupies Nanjing (人民解放军占领南京) marks the end of Act V, with the Kuomintang flag thrown off the Presidential Palace.